RqbMedi/rqbmedi.github.io/_pages/about.md

 <img alt="Morocco" src="http://purecatamphetamine.github.io/country-flag-icons/3x2/MA.svg" width="22" height="22"/> **The Kingdom of The Western Place.** I also hold a master's degree in industrial engineering from Ecole Mohammadia d'Ingénieurs ([EMI](https://www.emi.ac.ma/)).

+I have been growing up, learning, and evolving in Three Countries on Three Continents.
+In Morocco, I confirmed the Value of Believing.
+In Japan, I understood the Value of Hardwork.
+In Canada, I witnessed the Value of Consistency.
+I am very grateful to these dear countries :-) !

 My Curriculum Vitae can be found [here](http://rqbmedi.github.io/files/CV.pdf).

 News